We offer a fun and supportive environment with an emphasis on enjoyment which ensures students feel comfortable as they learn to dance.

-At Anna Lee School of Dance we teach a variety of different styles & age ranges at our various locations.
+At Anna Lee School of Dance we teach a variety of different styles and age ranges at our various locations.

 Our Pre School classes are tailor-made and designed especially for children aged 2 to 3 years (toddler time) and 3 to 4.5 years old (pre school).